gsdlab/chocosolver/README.md

 </dependency>
 ```
 The CLI is installed to target/chocosolver-version-jar-with-dependencies.jar.
 Start the CLI using the command "java -jar chocosolver-version-jar-with-dependencies.jar mymodel.js".

+### Important: Branches must correspond

+All related projects are following the *simultaneous release model*.
+The branch `master` contains releases, whereas the branch `develop` contains code under development.
+When building the tools, the branches should match.
+Releases from branches 'master` are guaranteed to work well together.
+Development versions from branches `develop` should work well together but this might not always be the case.

 Getting Started with the API
 ----------------------------